AngeloDZ/Portfolio_Projects/IMDB Top 250 SQL Analysis/README.md

 For this query, I thought I would use some sort of self join.
 My thought was to first find the highest ratings for each decade, then perform a JOIN on the original table to then match both the ratings and decades to select the corresponding titles.

-I first altered the query for 3.1, changing the AVG function to a MAX, to find the maximum rating for each decade.
+I first altered the query for 3.1, changing the `AVG` function to a `MAX`, to find the maximum rating for each decade.
 I then used it as a CTE to perform a join on the original table, and it seemed to do the trick!

 ## 4 What I learned

-As this was my first mini-project, this was more so for the purposes of learning how to use PostgreSQL and how to use Github as a platform for my portfolio.
+This first mini-project helped me learn how to use PostgreSQL and how to present SQL projects on GitHub.

-As seen, I have made queries using some of the basic clauses, using WHERE to filter data, the AVG and MAX functions for aggregation, ORDER BY to order the data, etc.

-However, I did learn a few more techniques, such as making use of CTEs and simple subqueries to substitute in data and combining them to perform joins to the original data.
-I have also learned that certain functions, in this case ROUND, can only take a certain numerical data type as an input, as well as how to convert numerical types into the required type.
+I practiced basic SQL clauses such as `SELECT`, `WHERE`, and `ORDER BY`, as well as aggregation functions like `AVG` and `MAX`.
+I also learned to use subqueries and CTEs to perform more advanced queries, including combining aggregated results with the original table using joins.
+I have also learned that certain functions, in this case `ROUND`, can only take a certain numerical data type as an input, as well as how to convert numerical types into the required type.